Call Now For A Free Consultation 509-482-7274

 The attorneys at Parke Gordon Law Firm in Spokane have a goal to exceed the expectations of every client by getting them more money, faster.
 Our lawyers and staff strive to provide top-notch professional and legal services.
 In fact, we believe every client deserves a fair settlement, not just big insurance companies with deep pockets.
 Read what our personal injury clients have to say about us on our Client Reviews page.

-Contact a Dog Bite Lawyer in Spokane Today
+Contact a Dog Bite Lawyer in Spokane, WA Today

 You Pay Nothing Until We Win Your Case